-There are six University Women's Leadership Awards which are presented annually to women of the University community who have distinguished themselves through their achievements, service and contributions to the common good.
+There are five University Women's Leadership Awards that are presented annually to women of the University community who have distinguished themselves through their achievements, service, and contributions to the common good.

 Susan B. Anthony Scholarship

-Sponsored by the Women's Club of the University of Rochester, this scholarship is awarded to two undergraduate women who are of junior status and who have demonstrated outstanding leadership and commitment in co-curricular activities and academic achievement.
+Sponsored by the Women's Club of the University of Rochester, this scholarship is awarded to two undergraduate female juniors who have demonstrated outstanding leadership and commitment in co-curricular activities and academic achievement.
 This need-based scholarship is applied to the recipient's senior-year financial aid package; applications will only be sent to students with financial need as determined by the financial aid office.

 Jane R. Plitt Award

 Given in honor of a present day, former Rochesterian, the Jane R. Plitt Award helps recognize and foster the progressive activism of Rochester's women in history.
 Plitt, a Cornell Labor Relations graduate, has spent her life advocating for equal rights.
 Building on the Legacy of Jane Plitt's advocacy for equal rights here in Rochester, Ms. Plitt's sister and brother-in-law, Arlene and Richard Kossoff, endowed this award in 1999 to be given to a woman undergraduate (full or part-time) who has demonstrated leadership on campus and/or in the Rochester community supporting equality for women.
 The recipient has demonstrated a long-term commitment for advocacy around women's issues.
 She is creative, determined, brave, and effective in mobilizing others to work with her.

 This prize is presented to an upper-year undergraduate chosen on the basis of her individuality and ability to form and express fearlessly, with conviction and sound judgment, her own opinions on vital topics.